Edgenesis/shifu.dev/docs/guides/install-shifu-dev.md

 CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES
 ```

 If the output is `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
-Is the docker daemon running?`, `Docker Desktop` is not started; if the output is `command not found`, `Docker Desktop` is not installed.
+Is the docker daemon running?`, it means `Docker Desktop` is not started; if the output is `command not found`, it means `Docker Desktop` is not installed.

 ## Install kubectl